-London Jazz Festival: McCormak & Yarde and Michel Porter
+London Jazz Festival: McCormack & Yarde and Michel Porter

 The second act for the evening was the much awaited Michel Porter.
 Known as the architect of European Jazz, his group consisted of an array of talented musicians.
 Guitarist Lionel Loueke, pianist Bojan Z, trumpeter Ambrose Akinmusire, drummer Nasheet Waits and bassist Scott Colley came together to present music from their album ‘Bailador’.

 The opening piece was a fast paced number, joined midway by the clarinet and trumpet which added beat to the song.
 The rhythm of the performance managed to shift successfully between soft and aggressive tones without sounding out of tune, hence it is no wonder Michel Porter was awarded the first clarinet prize of the Conservatoire de Paris in 1959.
 The band members managed to merge as a rhythmic flow of soulful music while showcasing their individual talents in brief solos throughout the performance.
 The audience was so awed by the performance that they applauded midway, which can only be seen as a compliment.
 The stage chemistry of the band was similar to that of old friends rehearsing in the comfort their own space.

 The performance on the whole was a musical treat showcasing original, raw and upbeat tunes influenced by classical Jazz with a contemporary twist.

 Photos: Alessio Paratore